stacks-network/stacks-core/blockstack_cli_0.14.1/README.md

     balance             display the wallet balance
     config              change config settings with --server=x --port=y --advanced=true/false
-    cost                <name> | get the cost of a name import              display the address with which to receive names sent from outside of the client info                check if the server is up and get details about the server lookup              <name> | get the data record for a particular name
+    cost                <name> | get the cost of a name deposit             display the address with with to receive bitcoins import              display the address with which to receive names sent from outside of the client info                check if the server is up and get details about the server lookup              <name> | get the data record for a particular name